 Max Weber Fellowships are designed for junior post-docs who have received their doctorates less than 5 years prior to the start of the Fellowship and want to pursue an academic career, concentrate on their research and improve their academic practice in a multidisciplinary environment.
 The programme combines research and training activities which will enhance the early development of a fruitful academic career.
 Max Weber fellows will be affiliated to one of the EUI's four departments or the Robert Schuman Centre for Advanced Studies.

 Jean Monnet Fellowships are open to scholars who have obtained their doctorate more than 5 years prior to the start of the fellowship.
 They are based in the Robert Schuman Centre for Advanced Studies and are expected to participate actively in the research activities of the Centre.

-No, it is not possible to apply for both.
+It is not possible to apply for both.
 For Max Weber Fellowships, candidates are eligible during the five-year period following the successful completion of their PhD.
 For Jean Monnet Fellowships, candidates must have obtained their PhD more than five years ago.

-How many Jean Monnet Fellowships are available?
+How many Max Weber fellowships are available?

 In which language should I write my research proposal/statement?

 Submitting documents in English guarantees the widest possible reading.
 The official working language of the postdoctoral programmes is English.